timescale/docs/timescaledb/how-to-guides/tobs/install-tobs.md

-# Install the observability stack for Kunernetes (tobs)
+# Install the observability stack (tobs) for Kubernetes
 The observability stack (tobs) is a command-line tool for managing a Kubernetes cluster.